lucianmiller/calculator/README.md

 # Calculator

-#### JavaScript and jQuery business logic practice for Epicodus, 3/4/2021
+#### JavaScript and jQuery business logic and user interface practice for Epicodus, 3/24/2021

 #### By Lucian Miller

 ## Description

 A simple calculator that can add, subtract, multiply and divide 2 numbers together.
-This project was used to learn how to use JavaScript and jQuery and apply it to a website.
+This project was used to learn how to use JavaScript and jQuery and apply it to a website and to learn the difference between business logic and user interfaces.

 ## Setup/Installation Requirements

 * Copy this repository
 * Open File
 * Open index.html
-* Type only numbers in the prompt that appears.
+* Type only numbers into the form boxes under the functions you wish to use
-* Refresh page in order to use again

 ## Known Bugs